Updated December 20, 2017

 For international travel, I don’t bother with any of the Air Canada itineraries (with the exception of those within Canada, or between Canada and the USA).
 These itineraries contain only Air Canada flights that cumulatively produce hefty fuel surcharges.
 In the interests of time, I’ll often ignore those “Multiple Airlines” itineraries with a departure time that I know to be a long-haul trans-Atlantic Air Canada flight.
 For example, there’s a direct flight from Halifax to Heathrow that leaves at the same time each day.
-If my final destination is in Europe, this flight taints the rest of what can be a relatively short journey after Heathrow.
+I avoid it like the plague.

 Avoid trans-Atlantic or trans-Pacific flights with Air Canada (or other carriers with fuel surcharges) at all costs.

 If no success, search in segments.
-Let’s say you want to travel from Halifax to Istanbul, and a one-way search reveals an inventory consisting exclusively of Air Canada flights.
+Let’s say you want to travel from Halifax to Istanbul.
+A one-way search reveals an inventory consisting of Air Canada and Lufthansa flights.
 Your next step will be to break the journey into segments.
-Search Toronto to Istanbul, or Toronto to Cairo, or Halifax to Boston, and then Cairo or Boston to Istanbul, and so on.
-The objective is to find airlines without fuel surcharges that regularly fly these routes.
-This kind of search will invariably uncover flights with United, EgyptAir and Turkish Airlines.
+Use the online tools FlightConnections and the Star Alliance Flight Map to identify possible routes.
+Search Toronto to Istanbul, or Toronto to Cairo, or Halifax to Boston, and then Boston to Istanbul, and so on.
+The objective is to find availability on airlines without fuel surcharges that fly these routes.
+This kind of search will invariably uncover flights with United, SWISS, EgyptAir and Turkish Airlines.
 You’ll have to enlist the services of the Aeroplan Contact Centre to book your ticket, but the $30 fee will be much less than what you’d pay in fuel surcharges.

 Record and shortlist possibilities.
-Arm yourself with a pen and notepad, and make notes.
-I find it helps to record dates, airports and flights having potential, as well as those that don’t.
-With a thorough search, it’s easy to forget where you’ve already been and covering the same ground twice only adds to the challenge.
-Write down just enough information to differentiate between flights.
+Arm yourself with pen and paper, or a spreadsheet program.
+Record dates, airports and flights having potential.
+With a thorough search, it’s easy to forget where you’ve already been.
+Covering the same ground twice only adds to the challenge.
+Write down enough information to differentiate between flights.
 Your search may be spread over a few days, and you’ll need to be able to return to the inventory to select your best options.
 Aim for a shortlist containing your best options.

 Two one-way or one return booking(s)?
 A one-way redemption is now half the rate of a return redemption.
-At last.
 For example, my trip to Turkey in economy class cost 75,000 miles, 37,500 each way.
-Once I applied all my selection criteria and identified my best outbound and inbound itineraries, two one-way redemptions attracted $86.91 in taxes and fees.
+Once I applied all my selection criteria and identified my best outbound and inbound itineraries, two one-way redemptions attracted a total of $86.91 in taxes and fees.
 There were no fuel surcharges.
 One return redemption containing identical itineraries cost $101.91 in taxes and fees.

 Be flexible with dates, and departure and destination airports.
 Being tied to specific dates, and just one departure airport in each direction can limit the options.
-For example, I’m currently working on an open-jaw redemption for a return trip to Spain in May 2015.
+For example, I worked on an open-jaw redemption for a return trip to Spain.
 Ideally, I had wanted to fly into Palma de Mallorca and return from Málaga.
-There’s not one online itinerary available for less than $600 in taxes, fees and surcharges.
+There wasn’t one online itinerary available for less than $600 in taxes, fees and surcharges.
 A call to the Aeroplan Contact Centre didn’t reveal any others.
-Most of the itineraries are dominated by airlines with fuel surcharges – Air Canada, Lufthansa and TAP Portugal.
-Adding a few days in Barcelona to my travel plans (a bonus) paved the way for a one-way redemption into Barcelona a few days earlier for $86.61 with United.
-I’m still working on the return.
-It’s getting complicated, as just about every itinerary out of Málaga, Valencia, Barcelona, Madrid and Lisbon shows flights dominated by those same three carriers with high fuel surcharges.
+Most of the itineraries were dominated by airlines with fuel surcharges – Air Canada, Lufthansa and TAP Portugal.
+Adding a few days in Barcelona to my travel plans paved the way for a one-way redemption into Barcelona a few days earlier for $86.61 with United.

 Look for routings dominated by carriers with NO fuel surcharges.
-Chances are that most outbound itineraries originating in Canada will have an Air Canada flight as the first one.
-That’s OK because Air Canada flights within North America attract fuel surcharges of just $27 per direction, and there’s a good chance that charge will be eliminated with the additional flights you book on carriers without fuel surcharges.
+Depending on where you live, chances are that your first or last flight will be with Air Canada.
+Air Canada flights within North America have fuel surcharges of $42 per direction.
+However, that will disappear or be reduced to $15 if you connect to carriers without fuel surcharges.
 That was the case with my trip to Turkey.
 The Halifax to Montreal and Montreal to Halifax segments didn’t attract any fuel surcharges.
-Jeff at Canadian Kilometers does a good job of explaining how this works.

 Be creative.
 A high fuel surcharge can be seen as a barrier or an opportunity.
-For example, my trip to Spain next spring is proving to be a challenge because of so many itineraries dominated by Lufthansa, TAP Portugal and Air Canada.
-Most one-way inbound redemptions attract $350 in taxes, fees and surcharges.
+For example, a return from Spain was a challenge because of so many itineraries dominated by Lufthansa, TAP Portugal and Air Canada.
+Most one-way inbound redemptions attracted $350 in taxes, fees and surcharges.

 By playing with the dates, I found an itinerary with SWISS via Boston for $72 with a 14-hour overnight stop in a city with incredibly high accommodation costs.
-An expensive overnight stop that adds very little to the travel experience cancels out what I would gain by choosing this option.
-Unless I reach into my cache of hotel loyalty points and book a hotel within close proximity of Logan International Airport, I’ll likely pass on this option.
+An expensive overnight stop that adds very little to the travel experience cancels out what would have been gained by choosing this option.

 Alternatively, I looked at European hubs with the best chance of finding itineraries dominated by carriers such as SWISS, Brussels Airlines, Scandinavian Airlines, Turkish Airlines and United.
 The Aeroplan site revealed a few possibilities, and a quick glance at Rome2Rio and Skyscanner gave me a sense of the best and cheapest ways to reach a hub where spending a few days would enrich my trip.

-For example, a one-way redemption from Geneva to Halifax with United costs $60.20 in taxes and fees (no fuel surcharges).
-Skyscanner shows a direct flight at a reasonable time of day from Málaga to Geneva for $43 (USD).
-With an arrival time of 11:30 am in Geneva, I can easily take a train from the airport to central station – a six-minute journey.
-There’s a hostel with good reviews an eight-minute walk from the station for $40 per night.
-All this tells me I can spend a few enjoyable days in Geneva for roughly what it would cost in taxes, fees and surcharges returning home directly from Málaga.
+For example, a one-way redemption from Geneva to Halifax with United cost $60.20 in taxes and fees (no fuel surcharges).
+Skyscanner showed a direct flight at a reasonable time of day from Málaga to Geneva for $43 (USD).
+With an arrival time of 11:30 am in Geneva, I could easily take a train from the airport to central station – a six-minute journey.
+A hostel with good reviews was an eight-minute walk from the station for $40 per night.
+All that told me that I could spend a few enjoyable days in Geneva for roughly what it would have cost in taxes, fees and surcharges by returning home directly from Málaga.

 Use the Aeroplan Contact Centre as a resource.
 There have been times I’ve found agents at the Aeroplan Contact Centre to be extremely helpful.
 If I can’t find award travel out of my departure city, but I can out of New York or Montreal or Toronto, I know that as a backup, I can always call Aeroplan to see if an agent can piece together an itinerary with all the flights I’ve found.
-Or, perhaps an agent can find other flights but from what I’m told, they have access to the same itineraries appearing online.
-But experience tells me those itineraries don’t always appear unless I go looking for them in shorter segments involving different airports and routes.
+Or, perhaps an agent can find other flights.
+But from what I’ve learned, they have access to the same itineraries appearing online.
+Experience tells me those itineraries don’t always appear unless I go looking for them in shorter segments involving different airports and routes.

-For example, this week I tried to book return travel between Halifax and Taipei at the Aeroplan site.
-My return date was somewhat flexible and I found an attractive return itinerary consisting of EVA and United flights, and a short final flight with Air Canada.
+For example, I tried to book return travel between Halifax and Taipei at the Aeroplan site.
+My return date was somewhat flexible and I found an attractive inbound itinerary consisting of EVA and United flights, and a short final flight with Air Canada.
 The taxes and fees (no fuel surcharges) amounted to $43.60.

-As I am already making the two-hour drive to the airport to take a visitor for his flight home to Australia on March 4, that is my preferred outbound departure date.
+As I was already making the three-hour drive to the airport to take a visitor for his flight home to Australia on March 4, that was my preferred outbound departure date.
 Unfortunately, I could find no itineraries with acceptable taxes, fees and surcharges leaving Halifax on or close to that date.
 In fact, in an entire 15-day period, there was just one.
-However, I did find an itinerary out of Toronto for $103.36 and plenty of award seats from Halifax to Toronto but none of these appeared online with a multi-city search (Halifax – Toronto – Taipei – Halifax).
-I called the contact centre, gave the exact dates and flight numbers of the three different itineraries I’d found, and the agent was able to piece together a booking.
-And I am able to take the same first flight as our international visitor.
-How convenient.
+However, I did find an itinerary out of Toronto for $103.36 and plenty of award seats from Halifax to Toronto.
+But none of these appeared online with a multi-city search (Halifax-Toronto-Taipei-Halifax).
+I called the contact centre, gave the exact dates and flight numbers of the three different flights I’d found, and the agent was able to piece together a booking.
+As a result, i was able to take the same first flight as our international visitor.